As coronavirus hits tourism, Wizz Air finds new role

 "We try to do the right thing," Wizz Air Chief Executive Jozsef Varadi told Reuters.
 "Yes, governments and other institutions pay for the flights, but this is not the time to make a profit ...
 The most important issue here is to help."

-Wizz charged passengers $880 on one repatriation flight from the United States, with the Budapest government picking up the rest of the tab and securing onboard meals.
+Wizz has operated two repatriation flights from the United States to Hungary, with the Budapest government picking up the tab and securing onboard meals.

+The airline charged the government for a charter flight, a lump sum which it declined to disclose.
+The government then advertised one-way tickets to Budapest for $880 on the Los Angeles consulate Facebook page.

+A Wizz Air spokeswoman said that U.S. regulations precluded passengers from picking up the bill, as the flights counted as non-commercial, humanitarian missions.

 "Home is here," Foreign Minister Peter Szijjarto posted on Facebook alongside a video of the repatriation of hundreds of people from the United States, showing Wizz planes against the setting sun with a soundtrack of romantic music.